 Preparing Students for the Knowledge–Based Economy

-The Applied Research and Technology Program (ARTP) was established in 1998 and is a multidisciplinary program consisting of 13 scientific and service–oriented Centers and Institutes designed to prepare students for the knowledge–base economy.
+The Applied Research and Technology Program (ARTP) is a multidisciplinary program consisting of 18 scientific and service-oriented Centers and Institutes designed to prepare students for the knowledge-based 21st Century global economy.

-These Centers meet the needs of the community, state, and nation while providing unique opportunities for undergraduate and graduate students to transition from academia to the workplace through participation in supervised, hands–on applied research and technological projects.
+These Centers meet the research and technical needs of the community, state and nation while providing unique opportunities for undergraduate and graduate students to transition from academia to the workplace or graduate programs through participation in supervised, hands-on applied research and technological projects.
 Students grow intellectually and professionally through participation in these activities.

-Each Center operates within a cooperative and interdisciplinary framework to apply state–of–the–art science toward solutions to environmental issues and to the technological problems of government and industry.
+Each Center operates within a cooperative and interdisciplinary framework to apply state-of-the-art science toward finding cost effective solutions to environmental and health issues and to the technological problems of government and industry.
 The ARTP program serves as a catalyst for economic development in the region and beyond.

-The program is supported by the Kentucky Council on Postsecondary Education, and through grants and contracts obtained by the Centers and Institutes.
+This program is supported by the Kentucky Council on Postsecondary Education, and through grants and contracts obtained by Centers and Institutes.
 The ARTP is aligned with the five focus areas identified in the Commonwealth’s Science and Innovation Strategy completed in 2012.